How Losing Weight Can Improve Your Overall Health

-Weight loss is a shared goal among many people.
+Weight loss is a shared goal among many people today.
 While people often want to lose weight for cosmetic reasons, shedding some pounds can improve the overall health of your body, too.
-By maintaining a healthy weight, you’ll look better, feel better, and prevent health complications down the road.
+By maintaining a healthy weight, you’ll look better, feel better, and prevent health complications that could occur down the road.

 Losing even a modest amount of weight may improve your:

 Losing weight can lower the strain on your arteries, which makes it easier for the heart to pump blood throughout the body.
 This leads to lower blood pressure and LDL cholesterol levels, which in turn lowers the risk of developing heart disease.

 Individuals who are overweight are at a higher risk of developing sleep apnea; sleep apnea is a sleep disorder that causes breathing disruption during sleep.
 Being overweight can cause larger deposits of fat in the neck, which can block the airways.
 While weight loss may not entirely cure sleep apnea, it can improve the condition and your quality of sleep.
 A higher quality of sleep can also contribute to higher energy levels throughout the day.